 - Make sure the sticks are not too close to the edge of the cupcakes.
 If you do, eventually they will fall over.

 - Keeping that in mind, place the arms where they look like they are holding the balloon.
 If possible, curl the fingers around the lollipop stick.

 The IT movie comes out on September 8, 2017.
-It's a movie you want to see in the theater so get your tickets on Fandango now.
+It’s a movie you want to own.
 Make some creepy clown cupcakes to prepare yourself or to impress your friends on Halloween.